ncatlab/nlab-content/pages/6/1/7/1/1716/content.md

 +-- {: .query}

-[[arsmath|walt]] I think there is a related notion in general topology called a "normal cover".
-It must be strictly more general for non-Hausdorff spaces, since you don't have partitions of unity in that setting.
-I haven't seen the details written down anywhere, but Dold mentions the connection in passing.
+[[arsmath|walt]] There is a notion in general topology called a "normal cover" which may be the same thing.
+Dold mentions the connection in passing.
+The equivalence can be found as Theorem 1.2 in Morita and Hoshina, Extensions of Mappings, II.

 =--